-You have had treatment to help your body recover from taking too much of an opiate.
+You have had treatment to help your body recover from taking too much of an opioid.
 You are getting better, but you may not feel well for a while.
 It takes time for the medicine to leave your body.
 How long it takes to feel better depends on which drug you took and how much you took of it.

-Opiates include illegal drugs such as heroin, often called smack, junk, H, and ska.
-Opiates also include medicines that doctors prescribe to treat pain.
+Opioids include illegal drugs such as heroin, often called smack, junk, H, and ska.
+Opioids also include medicines that doctors prescribe to treat pain.
 These are medicines such as oxycodone, methadone, and buprenorphine.
 They are sometimes sold and used illegally.

-Taking too much of an opiate can be dangerous.
+Taking too much of an opioid can be dangerous.
 It may cause:

 When the doctor treated you for the overdose, he or she may have: